|Teacher Advisory Council Members|

 Thomas is a biology teacher at Oxon Hill High School in Oxon Hill, MD.
 She began her career in 2000 teaching middle level science, before moving to Bowie High School in Bowie, MD, where she taught AP biology and served as the biology team leader for six years.
 She is currently redesigning the advanced placement biology course and the research practicum program at Oxon Hill High School, one of three schools in the Prince George’s County Public School System to offer the Science & Technology Program, a magnet program with a highly selective admissions process.
 She continues to serve her school community by organizing events and programs to raise awareness of science careers, increase parental involvement, and strengthen partnerships with local businesses and universities.
 As teacher leader at the district level, she has been a member of several science curriculum writing teams and a professional development facilitator.

-Mrs. Thomas has been recognized on several occasions with awards for excellence in teaching and in 2009 she became a National Board Certified Teacher in science.
+Thomas has been recognized on several occasions with awards for excellence in teaching and in 2009 she became a National Board Certified Teacher in science.
 Mrs. Thomas received her B.A. in biology from St. Mary’s College of Maryland and an M.A. in teaching from Bowie State University.
 She participated in a post-baccalaureate program in the College of Life Science at the University of Maryland, and she received a post master’s certificate in professional teaching standards from the George Washington University.

 | || || |

 Michael Town, Science Teacher, Redmond High School, Duvall, WA

 | || || |

 Claudia Walker, Mathematics Teacher, Murphey Traditional Academy in Greensboro, NC

-Walker received her add-on Math Licensure for the state of North Carolina in May 2011.
+Walker has been a teacher for twenty-two years, in three different Title I schools in Greensboro, North Carolina, and in New Jersey.
+For the last seven years, she has been teaching mathematics only at Murphey Traditional Academy in Greensboro, a K-5 school of 360 students.
+From September, 2009 through May, 2011, Claudia participated in the development of a curriculum for elementary school teachers to acquire a math add-on licensure in order to develop math concepts and implement math pedagogy in the elementary classroom.
+Claudia received her add-on Math Licensure for the state of North Carolina in May 2011.
 Her goal is to provide dynamic and innovative math instruction in the elementary classroom via collaboration with colleagues.
-She is currently a grant coordinator and Tech Team leader, providing training for K-4 teachers in her school.
-She received National Board Teacher Certification in 2003, and is currently in her first cycle of renewal.
-She has been trained in Singapore Math, was the grant writer and recipient for the NC Singapore Math Pilot Program in 2011, and is the Singapore Math Coach for her school.
+Claudia received National Board Teacher Certification in 2003, and is currently in her first cycle of renewal.
+She has been trained in Singapore Math, was the grant writer and recipient for the North Carolina Singapore Math Pilot Program in 2011, and is the Singapore Math Coach for her school.
 Claudia received a Career Award for Science and Mathematics Teachers from the Burroughs Wellcome Fund in 2010, and was selected by her peers as Teacher of the year for Murphey Traditional Academy in 2009.
 She received her BA degree from Rutgers University and her MA in Education, Curriculum and Technology from the University of Phoenix.